Kyle Higgins: Career

 Higgins' next short film, The Shadow Hours, premiered in August 2016.
 Starring Tom Riley and Britt Lower, the award-winning neo-noir follows twin private investigators born with a mysterious medical condition where only one of them can be awake at a time.

 In March 2017, Dynamite Entertainment announced a reboot of the Magnus, Robot Fighter franchise, written by Higgins with art by Jorge Fornés.
 Although released to strong reviews, the series was ultimately cancelled at issue 5.
 Higgins also reunited with his Gates of Gotham collaborator Trevor McCarthy for Nightwing: The New Order, an Elseworlds-style miniseries set in an alternate universe in which superpowers have been eliminated and outlawed.
 Despite initial fan criticism of the premise, the series was ultimately well-received, with many reviewers comparing the book positively to Marvel's concurrent Secret Empire event.

 In early 2018, Higgins announced The Dead Hand, a creator-owned series for Image Comics with art by Stephen Mooney.
-A spy comic about a Cold War secret that returns to threaten the world, the series debuted on April 2018.
+A spy comic about a Cold War secret that returns to threaten the world, the series debuted in April 2018.

 In March 2020, it was announced that Higgins and Mat Groom would be writing a new Ultraman series, titled The Rise of Ultraman, with art by Michael Cho, Francesco Manna.
 The series began publication on September 9, 2020.
 Later that year, it was announced that a sequel, The Trials of Ultraman, would begin publication in March 2021, with Higgins and Groom returning as writers and Manna returning as artist.
 A third series, The Mystery of Ultraseven, was announced to begin publication in August 2022, with Higgins and Groom returning as writers and Davide Tinto serving as the artist.